Guangzhou Metro: Monthly pass

 Each journey could travel from one station to any other station regardless of distance.
 A monthly pass was valid within a calendar month, not the one-month period from the first day it was used.
 Unused journeys in a month could not be rolled over to a pass for the following month.

 Student pass and senior citizen pass

 Both were issued by the metro company and used on metro only, allowing the holders to travel free or at half price.

+MetroPay

+MetroPay is a function integrated in Guangzhou Metro App on NFC (only Android phone).
+To use this function, simply tap your phone onto the reader on the turnstile to go through it.
+The MetroPay is no longer available for user effective from 20 May 2021.